UMDCMS/CoffeaTutorial/Readme.rst

 ====================

 Welcome to the COFFEA tutorial, written by the CMS analysis group at the University of Maryland, College Park!

+The webpage version of this tutorial have be found `here
+<https://umdcms.github.com/CoffeaTutorial>`_ which is generated automatically
+from `this <https://github.com/UMDCMS/CoffeaTutorial>`_ GitHub repository.

 This set of documentations aims to help people coming for a traditional C++/python event loop based analysis work flow get started with the concepts and tools used in coffea_, a new analysis framework based around array manipulation.
 While having overlaps with the official documentation, this tutorial provides more introductory material and examples that doesn't fit with typical documentation formats, as well as provide concrete snippets picked up by the team at UMD during analysis using coffea, to help people who are struggling with the new syntax to use as guidelines as to how to get started writing their own analysis code with coffea and similar tools.

 We will point extensively to the official documentation whenever possible, but the reading here should be nearly standalone, enough for beginners to get